 When daily order volumes exceed 20 orders a day, most eCommerce retailers find positive time and cost savings through outsourcing their order fulfillment.
 However, there may be additional costs added to the balance sheet when inventory is transferred from its original location to the new fulfillment center(s).
 In addition to the expenses associated with freight, the inventory transfer process may require additional time for planning and organization.
-However, if you use that time wisely with careful planning– you can save yourself a bit of money on inventory transfer.
+However, if you use that time wisely with careful planning– you can save yourself a bit of money on inventory transfer costs.

 Your inventory is business capital in the form of product.